Advanced Payment Security System:XGBoost, LightGBM and SMOTE Integrated: Introduction

 \section{Introduction}

-Across the globe, network payment platforms are rapidly emerging as a burgeoning industry.
-The widespread adoption of online payments has brought about profound and extensive societal changes, fundamentally altering our lifestyles.
-However, this convenience also presents inherent risks, as network payments are directly linked to fund security and, by extension, societal stability.
+Across the globe, network payment platforms are emerging as a burgeoning industry.
+With the widespread adoption of online payments\cite{ELHEDHLI2017165}, these platforms have brought about profound and extensive changes to society, fundamentally altering our lifestyles.
+Network payments involve issues related to fund security and are closely linked to societal stability.
+The problems inherent in online payments have long constrained the development of e-commerce in the modern financial sector.
+Various phenomena such as transaction fraud and payment fraud frequently occur, causing significant distress for both bankers and users, and represent one of the primary obstacles to the development of network payments.

-Transaction fraud and payment fraud have long plagued the modern financial sector, hindering the development of e-commerce.
-These issues cause significant distress to both financial institutions and users\cite{xin2024mmap}, representing a critical obstacle to the widespread adoption of network payments\cite{lyu2022multimodal}.
+To address these issues, predecessors have summarized and explored various powerful and reliable classification algorithms, including Neural Networks, Logistic Regression, and SVM.
+However, these algorithms still face challenges such as complex hyperparameter tuning, handling multi-class problems, long training times, and unsuitability for large-scale datasets.
+The newly introduced LightGBM and XGBoost have made significant improvements in large-scale data processing, nonlinear handling, training speed, and performance tuning.
+Nonetheless, they still have drawbacks in handling nonlinear relationships and susceptibility to outliers.
+Combining their strengths for comprehensive optimization remains a highly challenging task.

-Fortunately, recent advancements in online payment platforms and security measures have begun to alleviate these concerns.
-Extensive research has led to the development of techniques like Neural Networks (NN), Support Vector Machines (SVM), and Logistic Regression, significantly bolstering cybersecurity efforts.
-The emergence of robust payment protection systems has greatly benefited both businesses and individuals\cite{shen2024localization}, fostering a more secure and trustworthy online transaction environment.
+To build on the foundation of these models, we plan to combine various technologies and models to explore more powerful and effective solutions.
+In this article, we will focus on some of the most commonly used models in banking today .
+After processing fraud data features, we will compare XGBoost, LightGBM, CatBoost, and traditional models.
+We will then attempt to combine these models and further optimize them using SMOTE.
+Through detailed experimental comparisons of parameters such as F1 score, precision, recall, and AUC, we aim to develop a new model.

-This study focuses on further enhancing payment security by exploring the application of advanced machine learning models: LightGBM, CatBoost, and XGBoost.
-Recognizing the challenge of imbalanced datasets often encountered in fraud detection, we incorporate the Synthetic Minority Over-sampling Technique (SMOTE) into our analysis\cite{jmse11010007}.
-By rigorously comparing these models, both with and without SMOTE, we aim to identify the most effective approach for developing a robust Payment Security Protection Model\cite{yuan2024research}.
-Our findings highlight the superior performance of the XGBoost + SMOTE combination, demonstrating its potential as a powerful tool for mitigating transaction fraud and bolstering the security of online payment systems.
+The new model is a composite model based on a stacking architecture, using LightGBM and XGBoost as meta-models and a Neural Network as the secondary classifier.
+This approach cleverly combines these three different types of models.
+As a result, we obtain a new model with better overall performance, higher accuracy, better fault tolerance, and broader applicability.